Content Marketing Strategy: How To Build For Your Business

 Create Content

 With the research you have already done, you will have an idea of what type of blog post to create for content marketing for startups.
-For example, we know that list posts and how-tos are popular with most readers.
+For example, list posts and how-tos are popular with most readers.

 It is time to pick a title from the content calendar and start working on it.